peopleware/cordova-icon/README.md

 ### Creating a cordova-cli hook

-Since the execution of cordova-icon is pretty fast, you can add it as a cordova-cli hook to execute before every build.
+Since the execution of cordova-icon-sharp is pretty fast, you can add it as a cordova-cli hook to execute before every build.
 To create a new hook, go to your cordova project and run:

     $ mkdir hooks/after_prepare
-    $ vi hooks/after_prepare/cordova-icon.sh
+    $ vi hooks/after_prepare/cordova-icon-sharp.sh

 Paste the following into the hook script:

     #!/bin/bash
-    cordova-icon
+    cordova-icon-sharp

 Then give the script +x permission:

-    $ chmod +x hooks/after_prepare/cordova-icon.sh
+    $ chmod +x hooks/after_prepare/cordova-icon-sharp.sh

 That's it.
 Now every time you `cordova build`, the icons will be auto generated.